drewstaylor/pumpfun-solana-smart-contract/README.md

+# WARNING: This contract is useless, DO NOT use in production

+OG author has removed much of the important code, this project does not compile.
+Missing entrypoint code includes:

+- `add_liquidity`
+- `remove_liquidity`

-# 💊 PumpFun Solana Smart Contract
+## 💊 PumpFun Solana Smart Contract

 The **Pump.fun Smart Contract forking** is an innovative platform  designed to allow users to create tokens, markets, and pools on Raydium/Meteora.
 This comprehensive project offers not only same features of pump.fun but also more for managing token authorities, customizing token properties, white list and handling liquidity pools with advanced functionalities.